← Back to Blog Education

 Students use whatever device they have — a beat-up laptop, a tablet, a phone.
 The tool needs to work on whatever you've got, without requiring a specific OS or app store.

-Elqo's free Starter plan is the standout here for students.
-It offers no session limits, which means you can practice as many times as you want without hitting a paywall.
-The free tier includes both verbal feedback (pace, tone, filler words) and visual feedback (eye contact, facial expressions, body language) — a combination no other free plan on the market matches.
+Elqo's 3-day free trial is the standout here for students because it gives you the full product — not a watered-down free tier.
+You get unlimited sessions, the complete science-backed curriculum, and both verbal feedback (pace, tone, filler words) and visual feedback (eye contact, facial expressions, body language) — a combination no other tool on this list offers at any price.

 Elqo runs as a PWA in any browser, so it works on your laptop, Chromebook, tablet, or phone.
 No downloads, no compatibility issues.
-The gamified curriculum also keeps practice from feeling like a chore — you earn points, track streaks, and work through structured lessons.
+The gamified curriculum keeps practice from feeling like a chore — you earn points, track streaks, and work through structured lessons.
+After the trial, Pro is just $9.99/month (Platinum is $99.99/year — roughly 17% less than monthly).

 Why it's great for students: